 If your work is affected by the Corona pandemic and you are struggling to make ends meet, then here is all you should know about Corona Soforthilfe (Emergency Aid) for freelancers in Germany.

 No matter where you freelance, you will have to negotiate with clients.
 Here are my top negotiation tips for freelancers (That I learned in my SIX years of freelancing).

 Freelancers who work from home often end up getting stuck in the rut.
 Productivity suffers now and then, and distractions bring down your output.
 I wrote some tips on how to stay productive when working from home.

 Enjoying Day to Day Expat Life in Germany

 Don’t just work work work!

-But you can check out the following helpful articles that will prepare you for a wholesome expat experience in Germany.
+Check out the following helpful guides that will prepare you for a wholesome expat experience in Germany.